Edward Blum (activist): Political activism

-Activism
+Legal activism

-Blum holds a fellowship at the American Enterprise Institute (AEI).
-His areas of research at AEI include civil rights policy, affirmative action, multiculturalism, and redistricting.
-He has also written the book, The Unintended Consequences of Section 5 of the Voting Rights Act (2007).
+Blum holds a fellowship at the American Enterprise Institute (AEI) where his areas of research include civil rights policy, affirmative action, multiculturalism, and redistricting.
+He wrote the 2007 book The Unintended Consequences of Section 5 of the Voting Rights Act.

 His litigation includes United States Supreme Court cases Bush v.
 Vera (1996), Northwest Austin Municipal Utility District No. 1 v.
 Holder (2009), Fisher v.
 University of Texas (2013), Shelby County v.
 Holder (2013), Evenwel v.
 Abbott (2016), and Fisher v.
 University of Texas II (2016).

 In Shelby County, the Supreme Court struck down Section 4 of the Voting Rights Act of 1965, which subjected certain states and parts of states to federal scrutiny when they tried to modify voting procedures.
 This scrutiny, known as "preclearance", was intended to prevent states from enacting voting procedures that disproportionately burden racial minorities.
 After unsuccessfully lobbying Congress to modify the preclearance rules in the Act's 2006 reauthorization, Blum set out to challenge the Act's constitutionality in court.
-He wanted to change or eliminate the law because it had led to the pro-minority gerrymandering which he encountered in the 1990s when he ran for Congress.
+He wanted to change or eliminate the law because it had led to the pro-minority gerrymandering that he encountered in the 1990s when he ran for Congress.
+Blum convinced Shelby County to file suit after trolling government websites and cold calling a county official.
+He secured lawyers to represent them and funded the litigation with monies provided by conservative donors.

-In Evenwel, Blum recruited Texas voters to sue Texas in a constitutional test case.
+In Evenwel, Texas voters sued Texas in a constitutional test case.
 Texas, like other states, divides its state legislative districts in a way that equalizes the total population of each district.
 However, some districts have more eligible voters than others because they have fewer minors, non-citizen immigrants, and convicted felons.
-Blum and his recruited plaintiffs contended that this discriminates against voters in districts with high numbers of eligible voters, since each person's vote has less power.
+The plaintiffs contended that this discriminates against voters in districts with high numbers of eligible voters since each person's vote has less power.
 They wanted the Supreme Court to mandate that districts be drawn based on voter-eligible population rather than total population.
 In an April 2016 ruling, the Supreme Court upheld Texas's district scheme.

-The Fisher case, which challenged the University of Texas's consideration of race in its undergraduate admissions process, was decided at the Supreme Court in 2013 and again in 2016.
+The Fisher case, which challenged the University of Texas's (UT) consideration of race in its undergraduate admissions process, was decided at the Supreme Court in 2013 and again in 2016.
 The first time, the Court bolstered the legal standard that universities must satisfy if they wish to consider race, emphasizing that the use of race is only permissible if race-neutral alternatives would be ineffective at producing campus diversity.
 The second time, the Court applied the heightened legal standard to UT's admission policy, concluding that it passes muster and upholding it.
+Blum sought out the plaintiffs in the Fisher case, persuaded them to file suit, and obtained legal representation for them as well as funding from wealthy conservative donors to fund the case.